 Our little “Champagne” region in Sonoma County just might be the cool Green Valley of Russian River Valley, where this family-owned sparkling wine producer makes fancy bubbles in a rustic setting.
 Top quality bubbly, made in the traditional method just like Champagne, married with rural West Sonoma County charm are the hallmarks of this spot, which can be reached by a drive down a one-lane road off Highway 116.
 Watch for vineyard cats.
 (Note: Although this winery has a Sebastopol postal address, it’s only two and a half miles from the center of Forestville.)

 This is among the very few wineries in Sonoma County, and all of California, that has the “grandfathered” right to operate a restaurant on the premises.
-Styled as a hybrid of a hop kiln from the days when the “Russian River” area was a big name in the beer business (imagine that!) and Russian architecture at historic Fort Ross, the winery building has been remodeled as a comfortable tasting lounge that still retains some rustic character.
-The Restaurant at Russian River Vineyards, featuring garden-fresh produce grown onsite, and the upgraded back patio are more inviting than ever.
+Featuring garden-fresh produce grown onsite, dinner by reservation only is offered on Friday and Saturday nights, with a choice of a four-course prixe fixe or seven-course tasting menu.
+Styled as a hybrid of a hop kiln from the days when the “Russian River” area was a big name in the beer business (imagine that!) and Russian architecture at historic Fort Ross, the winery building has been remodeled as a comfortable tasting lounge that still retains some rustic character, and the upgraded back patio is more inviting than ever.

 West of Highway 116